 Incorporating and managing cultural heritage

-Stage 4 is located within Yindjibarndi and Eastern Guruma country, with many areas of great significance to local First Nations People, including Hamersley Range, Fortescue River, Weelumurra Creek and Hamersley Homestead.
+The final link is located within Yindjibarndi and Eastern Guruma country, with many areas of great significance to local Traditional Owners, including Hamersley Range, Fortescue River, Weelumurra Creek and Hamersley Homestead.

 Heritage surveys are being organised to identify cultural and heritage sites to inform the road alignment design to avoid or minimise impacts.